isaac11-tech/the_muezzin_final_project/README.md

 - Elasticsearch dal with connection to service
 - kafka that have basic producer and consumer
 - mongo dal for connection and CRUD

+---
+### 5.Project structure :
+I built the project in a structure of three services, mainly logically separated, that use the external src that I built.
+The idea was to simulate a real data flow and divide it into three separate services, which also made it easier to divide it into containers and run the program in K8S ....
+I didn't finish building everything I wanted and there are still some points for improvement.